Vessel Speed Reduction to Protect Whales

 Vessel speed is a contributing factor in the occurrence and severity of vessel collisions with large whale species (Vanderlaan and Taggart 2007), and impact forces involved in a collision increase with increasing vessel speed (Conn and Silber, 2013).
 In 2008, NOAA issued mandatory vessel speed restrictions of 10 knots or less for all vessels 65 feet and greater in length along the U.S. eastern seaboard in designated seasonal management areas.
 (NOAA Vessel Speed Restrictions)

 In addition to reducing the risk of lethal ship strikes to whales, VSRs also reduce air pollution.
-NOAA's Office of National Marine Sanctuaries, in collaboration with California air control districts and partnering foundations, conducts the "Protecting Blue Whales and Blue Skies" incentive program from May through November which offers container and car carrier lines financial awards based on the percent of distance traveled by their vessels through the VSR zones at 10 knots or less.
+NOAA's Office of National Marine Sanctuaries, in collaboration with California air control districts and partnering foundations, conducts the "Protecting Blue Whales and Blue Skies" incentive program from May through November which offers container and car carrier lines relation incentives based on the percent of distance traveled by their vessels through the VSR zones at 10 knots or less.
 The program encourages the fastest ships to travel more slowly, producing less air pollution and reducing the risk of lethal ship strikes.
 The VSR program contributed toward the goal adopted by the International Maritime Organization in April 2018 to reduce the total annual GHG emission by at least 50% by 2050 compared to 2008.
 "A modest 10% speed reduction across the global fleet has been estimated to reduce overall GHG emissions by around 13% (Faber et al., 2017) and improve the probability of meeting GHG targets by 23% (Comer et al., 2018)" (Leaper 2019).

 Ships transiting the California coast generate nitrogen oxides (NOx, a component of smog), sulfur oxides (SOx), particle pollution, and greenhouse gases.
 For example, in 2020, 16 shipping companies slowed to 10 knots or less for a total of 181,306 nautical miles, which reduced 748 tons of smog-forming nitrogen oxides (NOx) and 24,258 tons of GHGs.
 The typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year.
 In 2020 the VSR program removed the equivalent of 5,273 smog-forming cars from the road.